suds-community/suds/README.rst

     suggesting patches.

 * Fixed unicode data logging issue (contributed by Bouke Haarsma).
+* suds.transport.Request object string representation cleaned up a bit - added a missing space before the URL to make it consistent with how all the other Request & Reply data is represented in such strings.
+* Fixed issue with suds client failing to be create its default cache object (e.g. because a folder it needs is write protected) and thus preventing the client from being created without any chance for the user to specify an alternative cache.

+  * The default client cache is now instantiated only if user does not explicitly specify some other alternate cache (or even None to disable the whole data caching system).
+  * Many thanks to Arthur Clune for reporting the issue.

 * Added unit tests for transport related Request & Reply classes.
 * Improved HTTPTransport related unit tests.
 * Added explicit tests for URL parameters being passed as unicode or single-byte